oracle-devrel/devo.tutorials/deploying-verrazzano-on-oke.md

 Access this url in your browser and you will be prompted to login:

-{% img aligncenter assets/verrazzano-login.png 1024 557 Verrazzano Login Screen %}
+{% imgx aligncenter assets/verrazzano-login.png 1024 557 Verrazzano Login Screen %}

 The username is `verrazzano` and you can obtain the password by issuing the following command: